 Safia has worked in a variety of front line services offering support and advocacy to people experiencing or at risk of becoming homeless.
 This has included specialist work with young women who have experienced domestic and sexual abuse within BAME communities.
 Safia has spent the last 4 years managing a range of front line services for YMCA Bedfordshire including supported accommodation schemes, supported lodgings and resident participation.

-Involvement Coordinator (Homeless Link)
+Involvement and Inclusion Manager (Homeless Link)

-Helen supports the MEAM coalition and areas adopting the MEAM Approach to increase their involvement of people with lived experience and co-produce their work.
+Anthony supports the MEAM coalition and areas adopting the MEAM Approach to increase their involvement of people with lived experience and co-produce their work.

 Policy and Practice Manager (Homeless Link)